emirot/blog/blog/content/posts/httpmock.md

 ```

-But there is more, we can acutally easily mock retries like this below:
+But there is more, we can actually easily mock retries like this below:

 ```golang
 func TestMockHttpResponse(t *testing.T) {